solds-zz/sketcha/README.md

-A project to test my abilities using JavaScript and jQuery.
+A fun and simple project to test my abilities using JavaScript and jQuery.